jacobvarner/100-days-of-code/r1-log.md

 ### R1D84

 I finished up the final freeCodeCamp challenges in the Advanced Node and Express section of the Information Security and Quality Assurance certification by building a simple chat client using Socket.IO.
 Now all I need to do is complete the five remaining projects and I will have attained all of the freeCodeCamp certifications and can move on to studying and preparing more for job interviews.

+### R1D85

+Started to layout functional tests for my unit converter application.
+Tomorrow I will try to finish writing the tests and start adding functionality to the application.